ruby2js/ruby2js/docs/src/_examples/stimulus/content-loader.md

 Look at the generated [content_loader_controller.js](http://localhost:8080/controllers/content_loader_controller.js).

-If you look closely, `load` is referenced twice, once in the `connect` method and the other in the  `startRefreshing` method, but the code generated in each case is different.
+Note that `load` is referenced twice, once in the `connect` method and the other in the  `startRefreshing` method, but the code generated in each case is different.
+In one case, it is referenced as a statement, in the other case it is referenced as an expression.

 More on this on the next page.